OSSILE/OSSILE/CONTRIBUTING.md

  * Code quality is believed to be acceptable by the maintainers of the project
  * The code contributes sufficient value and is aligned with the spirit of the project
  * The submitter has joined the OSSILE project (to allow any issues to be routed to that person)
+ * Any copyright declarations follow the requirements in the "[copyright, ownership, and license](#copyright-licensing)" section of this document

 ## Contributing changes to existing OSSILE parts
 There are no special processes.
 Just fork the project, make your changes, test them, and send us a pull request!